rdlauer/articles/blues/geofencing/geofencing.md

 ## Let's Write Some (Micro)Python! 🐍

-With our physical hardware configured properly, it's time to program our Pico.
-The Raspberry Pi Pico features the RP2040 microcontroller (designed by Raspberry Pi themselves).
-With its low price ($4 USD), dual-core processor (Arm Cortex-M0+), and developer experience, the Pico has recently become my favorite MCU.
+With our physical hardware configured properly, it's time to program our Pico with some MicroPython.

+> **TIP:** Want to skip the step-by-step code writing exercise?
+You can always [view this repository](https://github.com/rdlauer/notecard-heatmap) with the completed assets.

 ### Set Up Your Pico for MicroPython

 The Pico supports MicroPython, just not out of the box.
 So if you haven't already, you'll need to flash your Pico's firmware.

-To install MicroPython, just follow the instructions provided under "Getting Started with MicroPython" in the [Raspberry Pi docs](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-micropython):
+To install MicroPython, just follow the instructions provided under "Getting Started with MicroPython" in the [Raspberry Pi docs](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-micropython).

-1. Download the provided MicroPython UF2 file.
-2. Push and hold the `BOOTSEL` button and plug the Pico into your computer.
-3. Browse drives and look for "RPI-RP2".
-4. Drop the downloaded UF2 file onto "RPI-RP2".

-Your Pico will automatically reboot and you'll have access to MicroPython.

 ### Start Your IDE

-> **TIP:** Want to skip the step-by-step code writing exercise?
-You can always [view this repository](https://github.com/rdlauer/notecard-heatmap) with the completed assets.

 Boot up your favorite code editor.
 I gravitate towards [Visual Studio Code and the Pico-Go extension](https://dev.to/blues/your-first-steps-with-raspberry-pi-pico-and-visual-studio-code-4jbd), but [Thonny](https://thonny.org/) is a great little IDE as well.

 Create two files: `main.py` and `keys.py`.
-You can probably guess that `main` will store our application logic (only a bit more than 100 lines!) and `keys` will store sensitive data that we don't want to commit to public source control.
+You can probably guess that `main` will store our application logic and `keys` will store sensitive data that we don't want to commit to public source control.

 Our `keys.py` file is only going to store one key, and that's the Notecard's `ProductUID`.
 This associates our Notecard with our cloud-based Notehub project.
 We'll come back to this in a bit, but for now, just add this line: